PROMOWorld Cup is back – Get 20% extra credits on all Pro plans until July 31, 2026

 Let’s explore how it works, what’s allowed, and when you should switch to another tool.

-🧠 What Is gTTS?
+🧠 What Is gTTS in Python?

 gTTS (Google Text-to-Speech) is a lightweight Python library that sends your text to Google’s unofficial speech synthesis endpoint and returns an MP3 audio file.